deftjs/DeftJS/README.md

 	* Offers eager and lazy instantiation of dependencies.
 	* Injects dependencies into Ext JS class configs and properties before the class constructor is executed.

+* **MVC with View Controllers**
+	* Provides class annotation driven association between a given view and its view controller.
+	* Simplifies MVC development: create an instance of the view, and its view controller is automatically created and associated with it.
+	* Clarifies the role of the controller - i.e. controlling a view and delegating work to injected business services (ex.
+Stores).
+	* Supports complex user interfaces containing multiple independent instances of a given view, each with their own view controller instance.
+	* Reduces memory usage by utilizing view controllers that are created and destroyed in tandem with their associated views.
+	* Supports flexible and concise configuration for referencing view components by itemId and selector, and registering event listeners with view controller methods.
+	* Integrates with the view destruction lifecycle to allow the view controller to potentially cancel removal and destruction.
+	* Simplifies clean-up by automatically removing view and view component references and event listeners.

+* **Promises and Deferreds**
+	* Provides an elegant way to represent an asynchronous 'future value' and chain the transformation and processing of such values.
+	* Offers a consistent, readable API for registering success, failure, cancellation or progress callback handlers to the completion of that future value.
+	* Implements the CommonJS Promises/A spec.
+	* Simplifies the processing of a batch of future values through utility functions including all(), any(), map() and reduce().

 # API

 ## Deft.ioc.Injector